Spotting Handyman Scams:

 Before long, the men had destroyed his roof in the course of the ‘work’ he paid for and felt that it was too late to back out of making further payments to the men.
 Unfortunately, handyman scams like this are anything but uncommon.

 ‘Informing’ you of supposed problems they’ve observed from outside your home is only one of many ways these handy-vampires will persuade you to let them in.
-Others will use the flattery approach, telling you that they were just passing through the neighbourhood when they saw your home and found it so impressive that they’d like to perform some work on it so they can use it as a model for their services.
+Others will use the flattery approach, telling you that they were just passing through the neighborhood when they saw your home and found it so impressive that they’d like to perform some work on it so they can use it as a model for their services.

 No matter what their story is, don’t be deceived by the appearance of sincerity.
 These snakes have told the same stories to countless different people, and have had enough practice to fly under the best intuition radar.